 We like some of the ingredients in this product — specifically, caffeine.
 However, there are too many negatives floating around for us to fully back this brew.

 If you want to try it out, be our guest, but there are more natural and more effective ways (not to mention cheaper) to lose weight.
 If your goal is to shed pounds, boost metabolism, increase energy, and burn fat, you need a supplement that works, supported by positive reviews.

-Additionally, the team behind Burn TS is confident in their supplement, they’re offering a 2-Week Sample.
+Additionally, the team behind Noom is confident in their supplement, they’re offering a 14-day trial.